Army National Guard CH-47F Chinook. (Photo by Dan Parsons)

 Block II was designed to achieve specific performance enhancement metrics, including a 22,000 pound payload and high/hot hover performance at 4,000 ft on a 95-deg F day.
 Maximum takeoff weight is boosted to 54,000 pounds with the goal of carrying a joint light tactical vehicle.

-Included in the upgrade package are improved avionics, speed enhancements and a beefier drivetrain that will transfer greater power from the 20% more powerful Honeywell T55 engines to all new, swept-tip advanced Chinook rotor blades.
+Included in the upgrade package are redesigned fuel tanks, a sturdier fuselage, a beefier drivetrain, and all new, swept-tip advanced Chinook rotor blades.
 Without any other upgrades, the blades are designed to provide an additional 1,500 pounds of lift.

 “This requirement also sets the structural and dynamic basis for future spiral development of the CH-47F Block II variant while enhancing structural and system commonality with the MH-47G aircraft,” according to the Jan.
 10 notice.